 Our technique proves extremely efficient in all four workloads, achieving very high precision (between 92% and 100%) at low cost: The largest number of operations occur when we uniformly query the different values in which case 75% of the tuples are re-hashed and re-inserted from re-indexing operations.
-As the level of skew increases, so does the number of re-indexing calls.
+As the valueDist becomes more biased, the number of re-indexing calls decreases.
 This clearly demonstrates that our method adjusts its operation according to the need: The number of trees being re-indexed is proportional to the number of unique trees that are popular.
 This is a highly desirable property since for most applications we anticipate both dynamic and highly skewed loads.